Leter-Tech/Resc-U/README.md

 - **Facial Recognition**
   - **PyTorch MTCNN, InceptionResNetV1, VGGFace2**: Achieves 94% accuracy using a dataset of 3.31M images.
-  - Detects facial landmarks and matches childhood images with adult images using **Cosine Similarity**.
+  - Detects facial landmarks and is also capable of matching childhood images with adult images using **Cosine Similarity** of facial embeddings.

 - **Natural Language Processing (NLP)**
   - Leverages **Levenshtein Distance** for text similarity.
   - Includes a custom algorithm to factor in parameters like **age** and **date differences**.

 ## Match Percentage Algorithm 🧮